dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 ---
-title: A simple native <meter> with colored thresholds
+title: Styling a color-shifting meter with CSS
-publishDate: 2026-08-01
+publishDate: 2026-08-07
-excerpt: Styling a native HTML meter with typed attr(), the CSS if() function, and a math-only fallback for browsers that don't support it yet.
+excerpt: Styling a native HTML <code><meter></meter></code> element so its color shifts across default, warning, and max states using typed `attr()`, the CSS `if()` function, and a math-only fallback for browsers that don't support them yet.
 ---

-# A simple native `<meter>` with colored thresholds
+# Styling a color-shifting meter with CSS

-In the last few days I enbaqued in a new experiment during my off times: styling the native `<meter>` element as a bar with specific colors for some of its states using only valid HTML and CSS.
+In the last few years HTML and CSS have grown to a limit where it's almost possible to describe every common UI pattern without resorting to JavaScript.
+In this spirit, I recently embarked on a new experiment during my off times: styling the native `<meter>` element as a bar with specific colors for some of its states using only valid HTML and CSS.

 What sent me down this path was a concrete UI requirement: re-create the credits/usage bar you see in many contexts like subscription products, system usage overview etc.; a bar showing how much of your quota is used, that shifts color as you approach the limit.